hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 }
 ```

-`message_tag_list` identifiers are tags of each message received, extracted from the encrypted form of each message.
+`message_tag_list` identifiers are tags of each message received.
+The tag of each message is present in the encrypted form of the message as an artifact of encryption, and is indexed by the mediator.
+The tag is sufficiently unique within the scope of a recipient to uniquely identify the message.

 Upon receipt of this message, the `Mediator` knows that the messages have been received, and can remove them from the collection of queued messages with confidence.
 The mediator should send an updated `status` message reflecting the changes to the queue.

+### Multiple Recipients

+If a message arrives at a mediator addressed to multiple recipients, the message should be queued for each recipient independently.
+If one of the addressed recipients retrieves a message and indicates it has been received, that message must still be held and then removed by the other addressed recipients.

 ## Live Mode
 Live mode is the practice of delivering newly arriving messages directly to a connected _Recipient_.
 It is disabled by default and only activated by the _Recipient_.
 Messages that arrive when Live Mode is off MUST be stored in the queue for retrieval as described above.
+If live mode is active, and the connection is broken, a new inbound connection starts with live mode off.

 Live mode must only be enabled when a persistent transport is used, such as websockets.